Become a Freelance Graphic Designer in 2021: The Complete Checklist

 – Bring traffic to your site: Ensure that your portfolio website is optimized to be found on search engines like Google by upping your SEO (Search Engine Optimization).
 Add relevant keywords for your field and specialty to improve your chances of showing up in Google search results.
 Consider including your title or speciality as part of your domain name (for example, ‘yournamedesign.com’).
 Add metadata and alt text to your visuals, and include social links and buttons to your Pinterest design so people can easily share your work.

-– Social media: Make the best out of social networks such as LinkedIn, Facebook, Twitter and Instagram.
+– Social media: Make the best out of social networks such as LinkedIn, Facebook and Twitter.
+Being knowledgeable on tips for Instagram design is also crucial, as Instagram is one of the best social platforms for designers to display their work.
 Reach out to your friends and followers online to announce your recent shift into freelancing.
 Referrals and work offers often come from people who already know and appreciate you.
 Be sure to also utilize more niche, professional social platforms like Behance, Dribbble and Vimeo.

 – Network: Even if terms like ‘networking’ cause you to cringe, don’t worry.
 You needn’t be a pushy salesperson, shaking hands and passing out business cards.
 Just being yourself, keeping in touch with peers and getting to know people from the industry can help you form genuine connections that might prove themselves valuable.
 That being said, don’t shy away from networking opportunities like online classes and communities, design contests, and more, and if you decide you want them, you can always create business cards that really highlight your design identity.

 – Focus on the client: When communicating with a client, try to focus the conversation around their needs and vision, and less on your skillset.
 Remember that freelance work is about providing service to a client.
 As a result, your work won’t be measured by how gorgeous your designs are, but by how well you’re able to solve your clients’ problems.